microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Goal

-In challenge 2 you will successfully onboard your Windows and Linux Virtual Machines to Azure Monitor using the Azure Monitoring Agent to leverage Azure Update Management, Change Tracking, Inventory and more.
-Be aware that Microsoft curently shifts from the retiering Log Analytics Agent to Azure Monitoring Agent.
+In challenge 2 you will onboard your Windows and Linux virtual machines to Azure Monitor using the Azure Monitoring Agent (AMA) to leverage Azure Update Management, Change Tracking, Inventory and more.
+Be aware that Microsoft curently shifts from the retiring Log Analytics Agent to Azure Monitoring Agent.
 By that some of the features used in challange 2 are currently in preview.

 ### Actions

-* Create all necessary Azure Resources
+* Create all necessary Azure resources
-  * Log Analytics Workspace (Name: mh-arc-servers-kv-law)
+  * Log Analytics workspace (Name: mh-arc-servers-kv-law)
 * Configure Data Collection Rules in Log Analytics to collect Windows event logs and Linux syslog
-* Enable Azure Monitor for Azure Arc enabled Servers with Azure Policy initiative
+* Enable Azure Monitor for Azure Arc enabled servers with Azure Policy initiative
 * Enable and configure Update Management
 * Enable Change Tracking and Inventory
 * Enable VM Insights